iainmannix/eye-catcher-game/README.md

 ## Preview while you work

-Because the game uses JavaScript modules, serve the folder with any static server rather than opening `index.html` directly.
+Because the game uses JavaScript modules you can serve the folder with any static server rather than opening `index.html` directly.
 For example:

 ```sh
 python3 -m http.server 8080
 ```

-Then open `http://localhost:8080`.
-Refresh the browser after replacing artwork or changing the game.
+Then open `http://localhost:8080` and refresh the browser after updates.

 ## Controls